 No, the Adidas Women's Marathon 20 Shorts are best as minimalist, warm-weather running shorts you can put on and go for a no-frill jog.
 No phone, no accessories, no makeup, just a pair of running shoes, a vest and the road under your feet early in the morning before the city wakes up.

-The Adidas Women's Marathon 20 Shorts are not completely features: they are equipped with Climacool ventilation system and are highly breathable, which comes in handy if you run in hot weather, admittedly.
+The Adidas Women's Marathon 20 Shorts are not without features, though: they are equipped with a Climacool ventilation system and are highly breathable, which comes in handy if you run in hot weather.

 There are some reflective details at the back and the front; if you get the Citrus Green colourway, you can further improve your road visibility.
 Storage-wise, there are two elastic side pockets on the side for gel packs and a zip pocket at the back for keys/phones etc. We found the Gore R7 2in1 shorts a bit on the tight side, so if you are not after too much compression, go a size up your usual.

-The Srtive shorts are made with technical materials and featuring qualities such as sweat wicking, multi-way stretch, odour blocking and UV protection, all of which can be utilised durning runs in good weather.
-The thick elastic waistband holds the shorts in place and the 7.5-inch inseam is just long enough to cover most of the thighs but leaves enough space for knee compression sleeves, for example.
+The Strive shorts are made with technical materials and featuring qualities such as sweat-wicking, multi-way stretch, odour blocking and UV protection, all of which can be utilised during runs in good weather.
+The thick elastic waistband holds the shorts in place, and the 7.5-inch inseam is just long enough to cover most of the thighs but leaves enough space for knee compression sleeves, for example.

 On the side of the shorts, you'll find two pockets for smaller items but definitely not for phones as they are zipless and quite open too.
 A key or two would probably stay put in the pockets and wouldn't bother you too much either, however.
 As for visibility, the logo is reflective, providing these black shorts at least some visibility.